Monday-Friday: 8:00 am - 5:00 pm

 • The Process | Collective Impact - A specific type of collaboration that ensures community ownership and maximizes existing resources.

-• The System | Community Response - This model for the resulting Community Prevention System allows families to be served by community organizations without unnecessary involvement of the child welfare system.
+• The System | Community Response - This model for the resulting Community Prevention System allows families a voluntary and coordinated reponse by community organizations without unnecessary involvement of the child welfare system.

 • The Outcome | Protective Factors - The result of the initiatives, Evidence-Based Practices, Collective Impact process and Community Response model is an increase in Protective Factors, a nationally recognized predictor of family strength, health and stability.